Margarita Zavala

-Margarita Ester Zavala Gómez del Campo (/es/; born on 25 July 1967) is a Mexican lawyer and politician serving as Member of the Chamber of Deputies for Mexico City's 10th District since 2021.
-She is married to the former President of Mexico Felipe Calderón and served as the First Lady of Mexico during her husband's tenure.
-Zavala also ran as an independent candidate for the presidency of Mexico between 12 October 2017 and 16 May 2018.
+Margarita Ester Zavala Gómez del Campo (/es/; born on 25 July 1967) is a Mexican politician and lawyer.
+She has served as a member of the Chamber of Deputies representing Mexico City's 10th electoral district since 2021.
+As the wife of Felipe Calderón, she was the first lady of Mexico from 2006 to 2012.
+An independent politician, Zavala was a candidate in the 2018 Mexican presidential election, running from 12 October 2017, until withdrawing on 16 May 2018.

 Early life

 Margarita Zavala was born on 25 July 1967 in Mexico City.
 She is the fifth of seven siblings: Diego Hildebrando, Mercedes, Pablo, Juan Ignacio, Rafael and Mónica.
 Her parents, Diego Zavala Pérez and Mercedes Gómez del Campo, were lawyers.
 Her father was a magistrate in the Tribunal Superior de Justicia del Distrito Federal.
 She attended the Instituto Asunción, an academy run by nuns.
 She became a youth leader of the Partido Acción Nacional at age 17.
 She first met Felipe Calderón in 1984, when both were activists for the PAN party.
 Zavala studied law at the Escuela Libre de Derecho, where she graduated with a 9.5 (out of ten) grade point average.
 Her thesis, La Comisión Nacional de Derechos Humanos: antecedentes, estructura y propuestas, was on the National Human Rights Commission.